 That said, do not expect a news media outlet to acknowledge receipt of the press release by emailing you a reply.
 It’s rare.

-Another tip: An event set for a Saturday or Sunday — daytime not evening — has a slightly better chance of live TV coverage or a print story the next day.
-These are slow days for news, outside of sports.
+Another tip: An event set for a Saturday or Sunday — before mid-afternoon — has a slightly better chance of TV coverage that evening or a print story the next day than a weekday or evening event.
+Weekends are slow days for news, outside of sports, so help them out!
 Media outlets need plenty of lead time here as well for staff scheduling.
-Saturday mornings or afternoons are good for print coverage.
-Small to medium newspapers for example will have a skeleton crew working then, needing something to do besides listen to the 911 radio scanner.
-Such papers usually do not have a reporter on the clock Sunday but might have a photographer on call.
-TV news staffs similarly have only a few reporters and videographers working Saturdays and Sundays.
+News staffs similarly have only a few reporters and , camera pros working Saturdays and Sundays.

 What’s it mean, should the news media outlet not give your event the amount of publicity it deserved or, heaven forbid, didn’t publish at all, even though you did everything to form?
 It could be anything: competing events, breaking news, last-minute ads ate the allotted space, half the reporters out with the flu … and an editor makes choices, based on circumstances, and often a lack of time and resources for perfect decisions.
 Do not count on the media outlet posting your announcement when and where they plan, either.
 That changes fairly often, due to the nature of news.